The Art of Student Teaching Exhibition

 Each year, the Art Education Department presents exhibitions of work done by student teachers and their pupils for display at the Stella Elkins Gallery.
 This year, four student teachers displayed the products of their time at a variety of schools as community members gathered in fellowship to appreciate the art made by friends and loved ones.

-Wendy Osterwiel, the supervising professor of this group of students, was one of the Tyler officials present for this installation.
+Wendy Osterweil, the supervising professor of this group of students, was one of the Tyler officials present for this installation.
 “What’s unique about this show is that it’s a rather small group.
 Each student put a lot of time into this exhibition, and it shows.”
-The student teachers exhibiting were Brooke Taylor, Madeline Willis, Maria Chambers, and Anna Capriotti.
+The student teachers exhibiting were Brooke Mulroy, Madeline Willis, Maria Chambers, and Anna Capriotti.

 As she gathered her group of students, Professor Osterweil added, “This group was fantastic on top of everything else.
 They’re responsible and helpful to each other.
 The small group was very successful.
 Some teachers even have opportunities coming out of this, which I think is just phenomenal!”